 Although coupes have backseats, they characteristically offer very limited passenger room.
 Headroom in particular often suffers as the result of steeply raked back windows.
 While some coupes have room for three people in back, many have room for two only, with bucket-like seats.

 Traditional coupes provide less cargo space than their sedan counterparts; however, two-door hatchbacks offer more cargo room as well as easier access to items stowed in back.

 This used to be a simple section, but not anymore.
 While traditional manuals with clutch pedals are still recommended for sport-tuned models and underpowered compacts, there are now several kinds of automatics.
 One is the traditional and most common "automatic transmission," which features a torque converter and sometimes can be shifted manually via the console shifter or steering-wheel-mounted paddles.
 Automated manual transmissions used to be the stuff of exotic sports cars, but now they've found their way into economy cars for their ability to better maximize the potential of low-powered engines.
-While these types of transmissions make manual shifting more responsive, they can operate just like a normal automatic but shift quality is generally less smooth.
-Finally, there's the continuously variable transmission (CVT), which automatically selects from an infinite ratio to keep the engine in a sweet spot of power and/or fuel economy.
+While these types of transmissions make manual shifting more responsive, they can operate just like a normal automatic, but shift quality is typically less smooth.
+Finally, there's the CVT, which automatically selects from an infinite ratio to keep the engine in a sweet spot of power and/or fuel economy.
 A typical downside of this engine is a constant droning noise during acceleration.

 Between their low prices and great mileage, economy coupes and hatchbacks promise exceptionally low operating costs.
 Midrange and luxury coupes typically offer mileage on par with their sedan counterparts, but some insurance companies consider them sportier than sedans, so premiums are sometimes higher.